 See this vintage cobbler rack today in the post, Step Up Your Home Decor Style with a Vintage Cobbler Rack.

 I cleaned up the old cobbler rack using Restor-A-Finish Maple-Pine.
 I swear by this stuff, truly!
-You are able to refinish a furniture piece in under an hour beautifully.
+You can refinish a furniture piece beautifully in under an hour.
 Learn more about refinishing with Restor-A-Finish in this post, How to Refinish a Wood Table in Less Than 1 Hour.

 It’s now all cleaned up and has a nice golden vintage color tone.
-I’m sorry if the difference is a little hard to notice in my photos… But it’s there I promise!
+I’m sorry if the difference is a little hard to notice in my photos… It’s there I promise!

 Once I was back in Vermont and unpacked, my first outing on Monday morning was to hit up our local farmstand, Dutton Berry Farm for some fresh flowers to fill my newly found vintage curiosities.

-The “hubbub” at the market was all about us filling up our boxes to-go with spring-like necessities to get us through this mud season and onward to spring.
+The “hubbub” at the market was about filling up our boxes to-go with spring-like necessities to get us through this mud season and onward to spring.

 It wasn’t until April 25th last year that this little guy sprouted through…

-So we have a little bit of a ways to go yet in our fifth season here called mud season.
+So, we have a little bit of a way to go in our fifth season here, which is called mud season.

 You may also enjoy the post, Summer-Ready in Coastal Maine.